 What We Found in Brazil:

 The darkness closed around us like a layer of black oil, not even a little glow from a random piece Have you ever gazed at something so beautiful that it drove you to tears?
-I think we may have just
+I think we may have just We stood there in silence clutching the railing.
+Finally, the breath I was holding escaped in a low uttered, "Wow."

 An Amazing Jungle

 Pink Dolphins may sound like a mythical creature but they indeed exist in freshwater rivers.
 Spotting pink dolphins was on Amazon Brazil - I wake to a sound just on the other side of the screen next to me.
-The
+The He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather.
+It was

 Beautiful Coastlines and Interesting Cities

-Manaus on the Rio Negro I stepped around a dog sleeping in the shade and then weaved my way through Rio De Janeiro is such a beautiful city and the people are so friendly that it is easy to forget
+Manaus on the Rio Negro I stepped around a dog sleeping in the shade and then weaved my way through Rio De Janeiro is such a beautiful city and the people are so friendly that it is easy to forget The pit bull that guards this house was once owned by a local drug lord, so they all know him

-Brazil is the first country that we planned out an entire country instead of just arriving in a location and deciding how long to stay.
+Brazil is the first country where we planned out an entire country instead of just arriving at a location and deciding how long to stay.
 The reason for all the pre-planning, and more importantly the pre-booking, is to get the cheapest flights – the earlier you book, the better the chances of getting lower prices.
 Google Flights is heaven-sent.
 You can enter the originating city and then enter a country or even a continent as the destination.

 Since we already had our flights booked, we also booked many of our accommodations around the flight dates.
 The advance bookings gave us more lodging options.

 Safety is a concern in Brazil and we took all the necessary precautions.
-Although we came out unscathed, we felt something akin to relief when we finally made it out of the country, crossing through the Iguazu border, the same one that we used to enter this beautiful country 73 days ago.
-We would definitely come back to Brazil.
+Although we came out unscathed, we felt something akin to relief when we finally made it out of the country, crossing through the Iguazu border, the same one that we used to enter this beautiful country 73 before.
+We would definitely go back to Brazil.
 Maybe not in a heartbeat, because the safety issue gives us pause, but something about the friendliness of Brazilians is infectious and draws you back.